John Abraham (director)

-John Abraham (11 August 1937 – 31 May 1987) was an Indian filmmaker, short story writer and screenwriter who worked in Malayalam and Tamil cinema.
+John Abraham (11 August 1937 – 31 May 1987) was an Indian filmmaker, short story writer and screenwriter who worked mainly in Malayalam cinema.
 His film Amma Ariyan (1986) was the only South Indian feature film to make the list of "Top 10 Indian Films" of all time by British Film Institute.
 Agraharathil Kazhuthai was listed among the "100 Greatest Indian Films" of all time by IBN Live's 2013 poll.

 Early life

 John Abraham was born in Chennamkary, Kuttanadu in 1937.
 He is from the Vazhakkat branch, Chennamkary of the Pattamukkil Family.
-He completed his intermediate studies in CMS College Kottayam staying with his grandfather, who nurtured John's talent in early days.
-After completing his degree in (history and politics) from Marthoma College, Thiruvalla, he worked as a private college teacher and latter he joined as an office assistant with Life Insurance Corporation of India in Udupi, Karnataka.
+He completed his intermediate studies in CMS College Kottayam staying with his grandfather, who nurtured John's talent in his early days.
+After completing his degree in (history and politics) from Mar Thoma College, Tiruvalla, he worked as a private college teacher and latter he joined as an office assistant with Life Insurance Corporation of India in Udupi, Karnataka.
 After that he joined the FTII, Pune and there he met film-makers such as Ritwik Ghatak and Mani Kaul.
 John graduated out of the FTII with gold medals in screenwriting and film direction.
 He entered the film industry working as an assistant director to Mani Kaul for the film Uski Roti (1969, Hindi).
 He has worked for some Hindi projects that was shot in Kerala, but none were released.
 John's first attempt in direction came in 1967 named Vidyarthikale Ithile Ithile.
 It was the Tamil film Agraharathil Kazhuthai (1977) that gave John recognition.